 Graduates interested in working in the EU Civil Service can apply for an EU traineeship or a graduate administrator-level role.
 Due to the language requirements, this graduate scheme may be of particular interest to graduates with languages.

-Traineeships are open to all graduates and generally require candidates to be able to speak at least two EU languages.
+Traineeships are open to EU and non-EU nationals and generally require candidates to be able to speak at least two EU languages.

 Graduate administrator-level roles are only open to EU citizens and also require two EU languages.